lawkai/jdbc4k/README.md

 ### What is JDBC4k?

-It is a small library written in Kotlin (JVM) that allows `suspend fun` to be run within the same Database transaction.
+It is a small library written in Kotlin (JVM) that allows Coroutines to be run within the same Database transaction.

-It is NOT a JPA library like Hibernate or OpenJPA, but it does provide some useful extension functions when working with `java.sql.PreparedStatement` and `java.sql.ResultSet`.
+It is NOT an ORM library like [Hibernate](https://hibernate.org) or [Exposed](https://github.com/JetBrains/Exposed), but it does provide some useful extension functions when working with `java.sql.PreparedStatement` and `java.sql.ResultSet`.

-You have full control of what SQL to run and access to all the features that your chosen Database provide.
-No MAGIC translation between SQL <-> Object.
+The idea of this library is that you as a developer have full control of what SQL to run and how the object should be mapped without relying on any MAGIC to happen.

 ```kotlin
 fun main() = runBlocking {